 Switched

-THERA Trainers are used in neurorehabilitation clinics right around the world and are a leading brand due to their continued innovation and the availability of complete training systems for gait improvement, in addition to therapeutic cycling and balance solutions.
+THERA Trainers are used in neurorehabilitation clinics across the world, and are a leading brand due to their continued innovation and the availability of complete training systems for gait improvement, in addition to therapeutic cycling and balance solutions.

-In this VIM Healthcare spotlight article, we are going to focus on the Lyra, a fantastic gait trainer that we have now had the opportunity to continually use with clients at our centre.
+In this VIM Health spotlight article, we are going to focus on the Lyra, a fantastic gait training device that we use to supplement therapy with clients in our centre.

 German Innovation

-Being based in Germany may automatically give medica Medizintechnik GmbH, the owner of the THERA Trainer range a competitive edge – Germany is automatically associated with technology and innovation in many people’s minds!
+Being based in Germany may automatically give medica Medizintechnik GmbH, the owner of the THERA Trainer range a competitive edge – many people automatically associate Germany with technology and innovation.
 These assumptions about the equipment available from THERA Trainer are backed up by published research and evidence.

 Founded by Peter Kopf over 30 years ago, the company have produced market-leading robotic therapy devices and software for people undertaking neurological recovery journeys.

-Before we even opened the doors at VIM Healthcare, we knew that equipment from THERA Trainer would be a crucial part of our rehabilitation technology lineup, as our founder, Tom, had a particular interest in robotics.
+Before we even opened the doors at VIM Health, we knew that equipment from THERA Trainer would be a crucial part of our rehabilitation technology line up, as our founder, Tom, had a particular interest in robotics.

 Lyra Benefits

-The concept behind the Lyra is quite simple – it enables the user to get up out of their wheelchair and replicate a normal gait pattern whilst supporting body weight, in minutes.
+The concept behind the Lyra is quite simple – it enables the user to be up right and replicate a gait pattern whilst supporting body weight, in minutes.

 The user wears a comfortable harness that gently lifts them into an upright position – the feet are then secured onto two footplates.
 The footplates then move so that the user is assisted in walking.
-It’s safe to use, and effective and the patients we have had use it so far at the clinic love the confidence they feel whilst using Lyra.
+It’s effective, safe to use, and patients feel confident whilst using the Lyra.

-Lyra can be used in a few different ways and for people that have different conditions, but an effective application is in post-stroke clients, particularly those that are reliant on a wheelchair.
-One of the key aims of equipment like Lyra is to bring independence to those that are either unable to walk after a stroke or are having difficulties with gait.
-Lyra can help people regain the ability to walk, improve their speed and persistence, and also their gait pattern.
+This gait training device can be used in a few different ways and for people that have different conditions, but an effective application is in post-stroke clients, particularly those that are often seated in a wheelchair.
+One of the key aims of equipment like the Lyra is to bring independence to those that struggle with lower limb function, perhaps unable to walk after a stroke or accident.
+The Lyra can help people maximise repetitions needed to encourage neuropathways, improve their speed and persistence, and also their gait pattern.

 Post-stroke, or a neurological injury, walking is the common number one goal for many people – the ability to stand and walk unaided is a key indicator of independence levels for most people.
 With this independence comes confidence and freedom.

-Studies done by THERA Trainer indicate, as does other scientific research, that people participating in robotic gait training, combined with physiotherapy after a stroke are more likely to regain the ability to walk independently than people that don’t use this type of technology.
-The THERA Trainer study shows this to be particularly true for people that receive this type of therapy within three months of having a stroke.
+Studies done by THERA Trainer indicate, that people participating in robotic gait training, combined with physiotherapy after a stroke are more likely to regain the ability to walk independently than people that don’t use this type of technology.
+This study shows to be particularly true for people that receive this type of therapy within three months of having a stroke.

-You can see in the short video below how we use Lyra in the clinic – the equipment is demonstrated by Piers Henderson, a client who is participating in a post-stroke intensive rehabilitation programme with us.
+You can see in the short video below how we use the Lyra in the clinic – the equipment is demonstrated by Piers, a client who is participating in a post-stroke intensive rehabilitation programme with us.
 You can read more about Piers’s journey here.

-Of course, our clients don’t only use the Lyra, successful rehabilitation takes a host of equipment and we’ve found the THERA Trainer – Tigo complements Lyra.
-Whilst the Lyra is focused on gait patterns, Tigo is great for strengthening and conditioning muscles.
+Of course, our clients don’t only use the Lyra, successful rehabilitation takes a host of equipment and we’ve found the THERA Trainer – Tigo complements the Lyra.
+Whilst this piece of equipment is focused on gait patterns, Tigo is great for strengthening and conditioning muscles.

 Get In Touch